mrjoneill/VS-CODE/README.md

-Rename the MyNewProject folder
+In the explorer, rename the MyNewProject folder
-Right click and add a new source file
-Start programming
+Open the main.py file and start writing your code